tamcy/DataExporterBundle/README.md

 ]));
 ```

 With `TwigTemplateOutputAdapter`, you can pass the exported data to a Twig template for further processing.
 This class requires the `Twig_Environment` instance as the first constructor argument.
-Here is a usage example:

 ```php
 $twig = $this->get('twig'); // retrieve the Twig_Environment instance from the service container